johnmccallig/receivablesSum/README.md

 ## Locally using docker-compose

-Clone the repistory to a local directory.
+Clone the repository to a local directory.
 ```
 % git clone https://github.com/johnmccallig/receivablesSum
 ```